 Expenses and other payments to the surrogate: $10,000 to $15,000.
 Expenses might include maternity clothing, travel to the clinic, childcare, help with housekeeping at the end of pregnancy, additional life insurance, etc.

-Legal fees: $14,000.
+Legal fees: Up to $20,000.
 You’ll need an experienced surrogacy and family planning lawyer to help ensure that your journey proceeds according to the law, which can vary by state and affect your surrogacy costs.

 Counseling services: $7,000.
 Most clinics require that both the intended parents and the surrogate undergo counseling, especially if the surrogate is doing it for the first time.